srozemuller/AzAvd/Docs/Remove-AvdSessionhost.md

 ```

 ## DESCRIPTION
-The function will update sessionhosts drainmode to true or false.
+The function will search for sessionhosts and will remove them from the Azure Virtual Desktop hostpool.
-This can be one sessionhost or all of them.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Remove-AvdSessionhost -HostpoolName avd-hostpool-personal -ResourceGroupName rg-avd-01 -SessionHostName avd-host-1.wvd.domain -AllowNewSession $true
+Remove-AvdSessionhost -HostpoolName avd-hostpool-personal -ResourceGroupName rg-avd-01 -SessionHostName avd-host-1.wvd.domain
 ```

 ## PARAMETERS